flex

 ideal for creating small icon galleries, or for making small media objects that you don’t want to “stack collapse” in narrow columns or on phones (e.g. social messaging or comment cards).

-The three responsive (container query powered) grid layout prefixes can be combined on the same HTML elements, so that you can create up to four different layouts on the same grid
+Therefore you can create up to four different layouts on the same grid

 .